gravitational/teleport-plugins/event-handler/README.md

 ### Configure the plugin

-The generated `teleport-fluentd-forward.toml` would contain the following plugin configuration:
+The generated `teleport-event-handler.toml` would contain the following plugin configuration:

 ```toml
 storage = "./storage" # Plugin will save it's state here